 Mass loaded vinyl

 It is an excellent sound barrier for vibration, sound dampening, and heat.
-Mass-loaded vinyl is also a great sound deadening mat because it also improves the inside sound.
+Mass-loaded vinyl also improves the inside acoustics of the van.
+However it is certainly thicker than the previous options.

 Things to consider when choosing van sound deadening